This story was originally published on October 13, 2020. It has been updated.

 Being in tune with your child’s needs requires a lot of patience and communication.
 Yet in an attempt to calm your child as quickly as possible, you might focus on the behavior, and not whatever’s causing it.

-"Parents ask their children: What's wrong with you?" says Jacob Kountz, a family therapist in Bakersfield, California.
-"A more helpful question would be: 'Help me understand what happened.'
-This type of curious language primes children that they aren't being accused of something, it stays away from unhelpful language such as wrong, and it allows children to share their thoughts and feelings."
+“Parents ask their children: What’s wrong with you?” says Jacob Kountz, a family therapist in Bakersfield, California.
+“A more helpful question would be: ‘Help me understand what happened.’
+This type of curious language 6 ways to raise emotionally intelligent kids, according to a clinical psychologistprimes children that they aren’t being accused of something, it stays away from unhelpful language such as wrong, and it allows children to share their thoughts and feelings.”

 Raising thoughtful and emotionally intelligent children starts with teaching them how to share their thoughts and feelings.

-The following phrases can help you teach your kids how to express themselves—and help prevent meltdowns.
+The following phrases can help you teach your kids how to express themselves—and help prevent tantrums.